 Medical devices

-Reference to one or more medical devices within the meaning of Article 2(1) of Regulation (EU) 2017/745 or one or more accessories to a medical device within the meaning of Article 2(2) of Regulation (EU) 2017/745?
+Does the dossier refer to one or more medical devices within the meaning of Article 2(1) of Regulation (EU) 2017/745 or one or more accessories to a medical device within the meaning of Article 2(2) of Regulation (EU) 2017/745?

 ☐ Yes ☐ No

+If yes:

-Conformity of device or device part with general safety and performance requirements of Annex I to Regulation 2017/745 has been demonstrated by providing a manufacturer’s EU declaration of conformity, an EU certificate issued by a Notified Body or a Notified Body opinion.
+Has conformity of device or device part with general safety and performance requirements of Annex I to Regulation 2017/745 been demonstrated by providing a manufacturer’s EU declaration of conformity, an EU certificate issued by a Notified Body or a Notified Body opinion?

 ☐ Yes

+☐ Not applicable, as the medicinal product is a Drug-Device Combination (DDC) approved in RMS before 26 May 2021 and there has been no major changes to the design or intended purpose of the device (part), and no new device, since that date.

-☐☐ No
+☐ No

+If no, a variation application should be submitted to add a declaration of conformity, certificate of conformity or notified body opinion prior to the commencement of the MRP/RUP.

 Overview of procedures